simontabor/pw/README.md

 ## Usage

-Can be used either in-browser or as a `node-webkit` application (open index.html, go to [the site](http://simontabor.com/labs/pw), open the Mac App or open app.nw using node-webkit)
+Can be used either in-browser or as a `node-webkit` application (open index.html, go to [the site](http://simontabor.com/labs/pw), open the Mac App or open app.nw using node-webkit).
+No internet connection required, although if available some usage stats will be sent off (no sensitive data, of course).

 Enter a service name (case and space insensitive), e.g. `Twitter`, then a password that you can remember.
 A nice secure password (SHA1 of everything together) is generated with every even letter being capitalised (as some fields require uppercase, lowercase and a number).